 … but it is lack of understanding from others that causes this anxiety to increase and become more debilitating.

 This is real and genuine.
-Some parents have reported that they have been told that ‘anxiety is just part of having Autism’.
+Some parents have reported that they have been told that ‘anxiety is just part of being autistic’.
 This is not strictly true.
-Children (and adults) with Autism may be more prone to anxiety than others, but it is lack of understanding from others that causes this anxiety to increase and become more debilitating.
+Autistic children (and autistic adults) may be more prone to anxiety than others, but it is lack of understanding from others that causes this anxiety to increase and become more debilitating.

 … one GP stated: ‘I was not aware that there was such a thing as high functioning Autism’.